 The significant organs of a Thai private limited company are the board of directors and the shareholders.
 The board, authorised through the shareholders resolutions, is empowered to represent the company in dealing with third parties and carries out the company management.
-Accordingly, the

-a) Shareholders’ participation in shareholders’ meetings
+a) Shareholders’ participation in share-holders’ meetings

 Apart from the board of directors, only shareholders representing at least one fifth (1/5) of the company’s total voting rights can call for a meeting and set the agenda.
 However, Thai law ensures the rights of minority shareholders to effectively participate in the meeting through three different means:

 b) Voting rules

-C) Minority shareholders’ participation in the appointment of board members
+c) Minority shareholders’ participation in the appointment of board members

 minimum of one director without any maximum.
-Their appointment as well as their removal requires an ordinary resolution (simple majority of votes), therefore major shareholders are normally controlling the company management and most of the time shareholders in the limited company and the management are the same person.
+Their appointment and removal only require an ordinary resolution (simple majority of votes).
+Therefore, major shareholders are normally controlling the company management and most of the time shareholders in the limited company and the management are the same person.

 d) Additional shareholders’ management rights

-Following the principles of liberty of contract, there is no objection of granting additional rights to minority shareholders under the articles of association or a shareholders’ agreement.
-Therefore, articles of association can be drafted in order to submit the approbation of specific matters to a “super majority” of shareholders, or to make the consent of specific shareholders mandatory.
+Following the principles of liberty of contract, there is no legal limitation of granting additional rights to minority shareholders under the articles of association or the shareholders’ agreement.
+Therefore, they can be drafted to submit the approval of specific matters to a “super majority” of shareholders, or to make the consent of specific shareholders mandatory.

-- voting rights;
+- voting rights

-- appointment of board members;
+- appointment of board members

-- limitation on the company’s rights to grant loans or to give guarantees;
+- limitation on the company’s rights to grant loans or to give guarantees

 2. Proprietary rights of shareholders